 The requirements in AS/NZS 5131 for documentation to demonstrate compliance with Australian Standards apply.

-Steel shall be certified by an accredited third party certifier.
-Provide documentation to demonstrate JAS ANZ accredited third party certified steel has been sourced for this project.
-Where this is not possible, specific written approval shall be obtained for non-JAS ANZ accredited third party certified steel.
+Steel shall be certified by an accredited third-party certifier.
+Provide documentation to demonstrate JAS ANZ accredited third-party certified steel has been sourced for this project.
+Where this is not possible, specific written approval shall be obtained for non-JAS ANZ accredited third-party certified steel.

 4.8.3.2 Chemical composition of steel